Lectionary Bible Studies and Sermons

 Genuine faith demonstrates itself in the life of a believer in two particular ways.

 i] Love.
-An orientation toward "charity", that is, an orientation toward mercy, compassion, forgiveness....
+An orientation toward charity, that is, an orientation toward mercy, compassion, forgiveness....
 This love for one another is a love for our brothers and sisters in Christ.

-ii] Victory.
-Everyone who is born of God overcomes the world.
-As Howard Marshall puts it, our faith "rests foursquare on the fact that Jesus Christ has defeated death, and anybody who can defeat death can defeat anything."
+So there we have it, we can rest confidently in our salvation because, as Howard Marshal put it, our faith "rests foursquare on the fact that Jesus Christ has defeated death, and anybody who can defeat death can defeat anything."

 Discussion